Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Discussion

 \subsection{Limitations}

-We have specifically focused on questions and impacts arising from comparisons between LLMs.
-This is not a complete picture of the possible implications of the adoption of LLMs in medicine, which would also include environmental costs \cite{lottickEnergyUsageReports2019}, conceptual gaps \cite{benderClimbingNLUMeaning2020} or bias in outputs and error patterns \cite{parrishBBQHandBuiltBias2022}.
+For our analysis, we have focused on accuracy on multiple choice questions as a measure of model performance.
+This approach forces the LLMs to produce one of five valid responses, of which one is certain to be correct and may therefore avoid errors such as omitting relevant details in open-ended responses.
+The particular choice of prompt can also impact how well LLMs perform a task \citep{yangLargeLanguageModels2023, sclarQuantifyingLanguageModels2023}.
+We found the results to be consistent when tested with an alternate prompt, but undiscovered prompts may exist which have greater variation.

 Within the scope of this paper, we also faced practical limitations which reduced the applicability of results.
-Although PaLM 2 is included, the state-of-the-art Med-PaLM M model is not available for public testing and may not display the patterns we observe \cite{tuGeneralistBiomedicalAI2023}.
-The use of multiple-choice questions, although helpful for efficient scoring, is not representative of real-world use cases.
-Answers which are correct on the surface may be supported by bad justifications and providing options may help guide the models to correct results.
-The explanatory power of our study remains limited due to the number of possible differences between models, but we believe that providing broad comparisons is in itself useful for identifying directions for further investigation.
+Although Gemini 1.5 Pro is included, the specialist Med-Gemini model is not available for public testing \citep{saabCapabilitiesGeminiModels2024a}.
+We have sought to capture a wide range of LLMs which apply a variety of different approaches in order to increase the applicability of the results, but it remains possible that new methods will depart from existing paradigms.

+We have specifically focused on comparisons between LLMs in their ability to answer medical questions.
+This is not a complete picture of the possible issues of relevance to a medical practitioners for the adoption of LLMs in medicine, which may also include possible conceptual challenges to the use of language models \citep{benderClimbingNLUMeaning2020} as well as bias in outputs and error patterns \citep{parrishBBQHandBuiltBias2022}.